-The Electronic Range Select (ERS) shift control allows the driver to limit the highest available gear when the shift lever is in the DRIVE position.
-For example, if you shift the transmission into 3 (third gear), the transmission will never shift above third gear, but will shift down into second and first gear normally.
+The Electronic Range Select (ERS) shift control allows the driver to limit the highest available gear when the transfer case is in the 4L (Low) position, and the shift lever is in the DRIVE position.
+For example, if you shift the transmission into 3 (third gear), the transmission will never shift above third gear, but will shift down into second and first gears normally.